sdss/datamodel/datamodel/products/md/mwmVisit.md

 # Data Model: mwmVisit

-individual spectra for a single star from APOGEE APO, APOGEE LCO, and BOSS
+BOSS and/or APOGEE spectra for each visit of a single star.
+These are the data produced before analysis by any of the astra pipelines.

 ## Contents